 Respond more decisively

 Having a fit-for-purpose inventory system means being able to both scope a product recall quickly and have the capability to carry that recall out.
 Notifying downstream stakeholders is a crucial early step once the decision has been made to recall.
 Some systems may integrate down the supply chain, enabling upstream suppliers to send alerts right down to the point of sale.
-In any case, your inventory management package allows you to quickly generate sales reports, which enable you to contact every immediate purchaser of your products (and to liaise with them to continue notification down the supply chain).
-Without a centralized database organizing inventory, the recall process would take much longer to gain traction.
+In any case, your inventory management software should help you quickly generate sales reports, which enable you to contact every immediate purchaser of your products (and to liaise with them to continue notification down the supply chain).
+Without a centralised database organizing inventory, the recall process would take much longer to gain traction.

 Reduce the product recall impact and get back to business as usual